 I am a Chicago-based artist working primarily with watercolor and oil paints.
 I’m interested in buildings, shops, and street corners, and painting as a form of preservation and historical documentation.
 I am a union-member and socialist, and I live in Humboldt Park.

-My work has been featured in Block Club Chicago.
-My paintings have been exhibited at the Bridgeport Art Center and the University of Denver Museum of Anthropology.
+My work has been featured in Block Club Chicago, and my paintings have been exhibited at the Bridgeport Art Center and the University of Denver Museum of Anthropology.
 Prints of my watercolors are available on my online shop or the Buddy store in the Chicago Cultural Center.

 Edie’s Liquors